Get Fuzzy: Publication history

-Get Fuzzy was first published on 6 September 1999, by United Feature Syndicate.
+Get Fuzzy was first published on September 6, 1999 by United Feature Syndicate (now Andrews McMeel Syndication).
 Initially appearing in 75 newspapers nationally, the strip quickly gained popularity.
 It currently appears in some 400 newspapers worldwide.

 Reruns

 In 2011, Get Fuzzy began to incorporate reprinted strips into its daily rotation, initially alternating from week to week with new strips.
 The reruns became more frequent, and by November 2013, the daily strips consisted entirely of strips from previous years.
 New Sunday strips continued appearing sporadically until February 2019.

-The lack of new content caused a decline in the popularity of Get Fuzzy, and in some cases reader feedback polls have been conducted as to whether to keep the strip.
+The lack of new content caused a decline in the popularity of Get Fuzzy, and in some cases reader feedback polls were conducted as to whether to keep the strip.
 One of these was conducted by The Washington Post in October 2013; the paper cited the reruns as the reason for the strip's lack of support and announced that they would be dropping it from the paper.
 The Seattle Times, which stopped carrying Get Fuzzy on March 3, 2014, said their reasoning was "because the creator is no longer producing new installments."